Professor of French and Neo-Latin StudiesDirector, Centre for the Study of the Renaissance

 For a full list of publications, click here.

 Ingrid is a member of the Editorial Board of Lias.
-Journal of Early Modern Intellectual Culture and its Sources.
-She currently serves as First Vice-President (2013-2015) of the International Association for Neo-Latin Studies, and is Treasurer of the Society for Neo-Latin Studies (SNLS).
-Ingrid serves as Assistant Secretary on the board of the Fédération Internationale des Socitétés et Instituts pours l'Étude de la Renaissance (FISIER).
+Journal of Early Modern Intellectual Culture and its Sources and Renassance Studies.
+She currently serves as President (2015-2018) of the International Association for Neo-Latin Studies, and on the committees of the Society for Neo-Latin Studies (SNLS) and FISIER (Fédération Internationale des Socitétés et Instituts pours l'Étude de la Renaissance).

 Ingrid De Smet teaches students throughout the course of the undergraduate degree programmes offered in the School of Modern Languages and Cultures.